BV Functions and Sets of Finite Perimeter on Configuration Spaces: Functions of Bounded Variation

 \begin{proof}[Proof of Proposition \ref{prop: Tf}] Let $F \in L^p(\U, \p)$ for $p>1$.
 By \eqref{eq: 1-BE}, we see that

 By taking $\limsup_{t \to 0}$, we obtain $\limsup_{t \to 0}\|\nabla T_tF\|_{L^1} \le \liminf_{s \to 0}\|\nabla T_sF\|_{L^1}$, which concludes the proof. \end{proof}

-\subsection{$p$-Bakry-\'Emery inequality}
+\subsection{$p$-Bakry--\'Emery inequality}

-In order to complete the proof of Proposition \ref{prop: Tf}, we show the $p$-Bakry-\'Emery inequality for the {\it Hodge heat flow}, which implies in turn the scalar version \eqref{eq: 1-BE}.
-It will play a significant role also in the proof of Theorem \ref{prop: IBV}.
+In order to complete the proof of Proposition \ref{prop: Tf}, we show the $p$-Bakry--\'Emery inequality for the {\it Hodge heat flow}, which implies in turn the scalar version \eqref{eq: 1-BE} of the $p$-Bakry--\'Emery inequality.
+It will play a significant role also in the proof of Theorem~\ref{prop: IBV}.
+Recall that, for $F=\Phi(f_1^*,\ldots, f_k^*) \in \CylF(\U(\R^n))$,